minibolt-guide/minibolt/.github/ISSUE_TEMPLATE/feature_request.md

 ### What & why

 Is your feature request related to a problem, or a new addition to the guide?
-Provide a clear and concise description of what you'd like added to the RaspiBolt guide.
+Provide a clear and concise description of what you'd like added to the MiniBolt guide.
 If possible, please phrase it as a user story:

 > As a [description of user], I want [functionality] so that [benefit].